davatorium/rofi/doc/rofi-theme.5.markdown

 ## Comments

-C and C++ file comments are support.
+C and C++ file comments are supported.

 * Anything after  `// ` and before a newline is considered a comment.
 * Everything between `/*` and `*/` is a comment.